ghstahl/Generic-Security-Token-Service/README.md

 The GSTS will mint tokens for registered clients and take on the burden of becomming the Authority for those tokens.
 If the GSTS mints a refresh_token, it manages the lifetime of said refresh_token.
 Hence the need for a REDIS cache.

-So instead of a library, I know have a service that requires a DevOps team to manage it.
+So instead of a library, I now have a service that requires a DevOps team to manage it.

 The resource to what and whose rules are NOT what GSTS cares about.
 The assumption is that that knowledge is known before a call the GSTS is made to mint a token to those resources.